JustinWingChungHui/okKindred/README.rst

  Bing is optional, it is used as the backup geocoding service if a location can't be found using Google.

+2. Sign up to `Mapbox <https://www.mapbox.com/>`_ , create an API token and make a note of it.

-2. Sign up to `Amazon Web Services S3 <https://aws.amazon.com/s3/>`_ and create a new bucket.
+3. Sign up to `Amazon Web Services S3 <https://aws.amazon.com/s3/>`_ and create a new bucket.
 Make the bucket publically readable but not listable.

  You may need to specify the bucket policy manually ::